cnqiangfu/CV/content/publication/JournalNDNet.md

 # Summary.
 An optional shortened abstract.
 # summary: In this paper we present FastORB-SLAM which is light-weight and efficient as it tracks keypoints between adjacent frames without computing descriptors.

-tags:
+# tags:
- - Source Themes
+# - Source Themes
-featured: false
+featured: true

 links:
 url_pdf: https://ieeexplore.ieee.org/abstract/document/9078852